kahunacohen/real-world-fp/README.md

 ```
 We would like to generate a file containing a CSV table with the sum of payments for *active* employees.
 The employees should be sorted by last name, and any instance of a social security number should be
 censored.
-When imported into a spreadsheet program the CSV should render like this:
+When imported into a spreadsheet program the CSV should render like so:

 | Last Name  | First Name | Social Security | Total Salary
 | ---------- | -----------| ----------------| ------------